Tips to Save Money on your Rental

-- When there's any ambiguity about parking, rules of the house, property access, swimming pool operations, etc... we advise you ask the rental home manager immediately.
-A phone call can save hours of trouble.
+- When there's any ambiguity about parking, rules of the property, house access, swimming pool functions, etc... we suggest you ask the property manager promptly.
+A phone call can save several hours of difficulties.

-- Make sure you protect the property owner (and your things!) by keeping the home locked up when you are away, just like you would in your own home.
+- Enjoy your stay!
+Make sure to protect the owner (and your things!) by keeping the rental home locked up when you are away, exactly like you would at home.

-- Be sure to walk through the rental home one last time and check for property damage.
-We recommend walking through with the rental manager whenever feasible (this may not be possible)..
-If the property owner is not available, make certain you take photos of the property to record its condition.
+- Be sure to walk through the rental home one last time and look for property damage.
+If possible, do this walk-out review with the property manager present.
+If the property manager is not available, you'll want to take photos of the property to record its condition.